kylebittinger/abdiv/README.md

 The dissimilarities are generally positive, and they have a range of scales.
 Some dissimilarity measures range from 0 to 1, while others can go up indefinitely.

+As before, you can find more info on each \(\beta\)-diversity function in our documentation.